CZSK-MicroHacks/MicroHack-GitHub-engineering-constitution/specs-template/platform/README.md

 Use this folder for documentation that spans multiple services within a monorepo.
 Keep it lightweight—only add documents when a contract or decision truly applies to more than one service.

 ## Recommended Contents
+- `decisions/`: Folder for Architecture Decision Records (ADRs) that apply to the whole platform.
 - `ARCHITECTURE.md`: System context, shared diagrams, integration boundaries, and cross-cutting concerns.
 - `DATA_MODELS.md`: Canonical schemas for events, shared tables, or reusable Pydantic models.
 - `OBSERVABILITY.md`: Organization-wide instrumentation and telemetry guidance (e.g., OpenTelemetry usage, shared SLOs).